rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

-# Are Coaching Centers Responsible for Pulling Down Country's Economy?

-A country's growth depends on wealth creation much as activist and left liberals berate everyone who believes in it.
-Sustainable growth adds to GDP.
-Unless manufacturing industry accounts for 20% of GDP, the growth will not be sustainable in long run.
-Indian growth story is led by service sector.
-It contributes 50% to India's GDP.
-Valued at nearly US$ 6.5 billion, coaching institutions in India contributes only 0.2% of country's GDP.
-As such India's academic institutions do not rank well compared to those in US, Japan, UK, China, Singapore, South Korea or even Taiwan.
-The new NEP has not made any impact on the ground.
-Yet, why is there so much focus on coaching institutions?
+# Are coaching centers liable for the decline of the country's economy?

+Regardless of criticisms of left-leaning activists and liberals, wealth creation is vital to a nation's growth.
+GDP rises when growth is feasible.
+Growth over the long term cannot be sustained unless the manufacturing sector contributes 20% of GDP.
+The service sector is driving India's economic growth.
+It makes up half of India's GDP.
+With an estimated value of US$6.5 billion, coaching institutes make up just 0.2% of India's GDP.
+When compared to academic institutions in the US, Japan, UK, China, Singapore, South Korea, or even Taiwan, Indian institutions do not score highly.
+There has been no change in the ground despite the new NEP.
+Then why is there such focus on coaching institutions?
 After all, they prepare aspirants for entrance into medical sciences, engineering and management schools.
 Only at most 2% of the aspirants get admissions into a few elite schools in India.
 These include IITs, NIITs, IIMs, AIMS, IISER, BITS Pilani, and a few other CFTIs.
 India has just about 150 ellite institutions are there.